CygnusNetworks/asterisk-usecallmanager/README.md

 - There have been backports and changes affecting `chan_sip` in the UCM patches.
 Read the change log linked above and validate your configuration.
 - `chan_sip` might be suitable for connection to Cisco Phones, pjsip for other SIP endpoints.

-Note: This repository’s Dockerfile currently builds against Asterisk Debian source version set by `ARG ASTERISK_DEBIAN_VERSION` (default in this repo points to 22.6.0) on Debian Trixie.
+Note: This repository’s Dockerfile currently builds against Asterisk Debian source version set by `ARG ASTERISK_DEBIAN_VERSION` (default in this repo points to 22.6.0 currently) on Debian Trixie.

 ## Requirements
 - Docker Engine or compatible runtime.
 - For external RTP media, open/forward a UDP range on your host (commonly 10000–10020) and the SIP signaling port(s) you plan to use.
+- **If you need lots of parallel channels increase the channel range in rtp.conf and do not use docker proxy for exposing these ports.**
 - Outbound DNS to resolve and query Google’s DNS (used to detect public IP) unless you override `EXTERNAL_IP` yourself.

-## How configuration works (very important)
+## How configuration works
 At container start, `/docker-entrypoint.sh` performs the following:

 1. User/group remap (optional)